yoichitgy/hugo_yoichitgy/content/post/2015-08-31-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part3-designing-the-model.md

         }
     }

-In [the previous blog post](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), the network service took a callback to pass a response.
+In [the previous example](/post/dependency-injection-framework-for-swift-simple-weather-app-example-with-swinject-part-1/), the network service took a callback to pass a response.
 This time, `requestJSON` method returns `SignalProducer<AnyObject, NetworkError>` to deliver network events to its observer.
 The `SignalProducer` takes a generic argument as `AnyObject` because Alamofire (or NSJSONSerialization) returns JSON data as `AnyObject` that is actually an array or dictionary.

 The `requestJSON` method creates `SignalProducer` instance with its trailing closure, and returns the instance.
-Within the closure, an Alamofire response event is converted to a ReactiveCocoa event by calling `sendNext`, `sendCompleted` and `sendError`.
-Notice that the closure passed to `SignalProducer` is not actually called until `start` method is called on the `SignalProducer` instance.
+Within the closure, a response event of Alamofire is converted to a ReactiveCocoa event by calling `sendNext`, `sendCompleted` and `sendError`.
+Notice that the closure passed to `SignalProducer` is not actually invoked until `start` method is called on the `SignalProducer` instance.

 A dispatch queue is passed to Alamofire to run the response in a background thread because Alamofire by default runs the response in the main thread (main queue).